 Earlier this summer we did a weekend trip to Bologna, one of those historical North-Italian cities that are generally pleasant to explore.
-Before we went, we consulted a travel guidebook, Bologna City’s website, and some other online resources and blogs – coming up with a mix of sights, exhibitions and food that sounded interesting.
+Before we went, we consulted a travel guidebook, Bologna City’s website, and some other online resources and blogs.
+All of them listed the typical tourist highlights in Bologna.
+But we were looking for more than just the big sightseeing attractions.
+So we came up with a mix of sights, exhibitions and food that sounded interesting.
 In the end, some of the experiences we liked most were those that we hadn’t seen in any of our resources for preparing the trip, while we wouldn’t have found others without the preparation (both online and offline).
 Back in Berlin we ranked our five favourite travel experiences, each giving five points to the best, four to the second and so on.
 In the end we came up with eight activities and sights that are our highlights in Bolgona.

 No. 1: Japanese woodblock print exhibition at the Palazzo Albergati (10 points)

 Searching for special exhibition highlights in Bologna, Natascha had come across a Japanese-themed exhibition: Giappone: storie d’amore e guerra” (Japan.
 Tales of love and war) at the Palazzo Albergati in Via Saragozza.
 We knew we wanted to see it but we hadn’t expected it to be quite as fantastic.
 The exhibition – mostly of woodblock prints from 19th and early 20th century – came out on top of our list of highlights.
-All exhibits were from a private collection, well-presented, with an interesting focus on items from Bakumatsu and Meiji periods, i.e. rather late examples of ukiyo-e woodblock printing.
+All exhibits were from a private collection.
+They were well-presented, with an interesting focus on items from Bakumatsu and Meiji periods.
+For instance there were rather late examples of ukiyo-e woodblock printing.
 We just loved it.
+The Palazzo Albergati is always worth a look for good art exhibitions.

 No 2: A glass of ecological red wine in the porticoes of Oberdan Street (7 points)

 Of course our guidebooks mentioned the many porticoes of the Old Town – they are atmospheric and also classified as a UNESCO World Heritage site.
 We walked along the old streets, up and down cobbled lanes, and explored the historic quarters.
-Obidan Street next to the former Jewish Quarter was particularly lively and popular, and walking past we noticed Medulla Vini, a tiny organic Wine Bar where everyone was just taking their glasses outside in the portico although there were no tables or seats outside.
+Obidan Street next to the former Jewish Quarter was particularly lively and popular.
+Walking past, we noticed Medulla Vini, a tiny organic Wine Bar where everyone was just taking their glasses outside in the portico although there were no tables or seats outside.
 The mild Sangiovese Superior was just right for a balmy night.

 No 3: Cimitero della Certosa (4 points)